-- Have limited product lines, markets or financial resources: - Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
+• Have limited product lines, markets or financial resources;

+- Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
 These technologies may be slow to develop or fail to develop altogether; - Have less publicly available information; - Lack management depth or experience; - Be less liquid; - Be more vulnerable to adverse general market or economic developments; and - Be dependent upon products that were recently brought to market or key personnel.

 Cybersecurity risk.
-The trust may be susceptible to potential risks through breaches in cybersecurity.
-A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
-Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
-Cybersecurity breaches may involve unauthorized access to digital information systems utilized by the trust through "hacking" or malicious software coding, but may also result from outside attacks such as denial-of-service attacks through efforts to make network services unavailable to intended users.
-In addition, cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches.
-The sponsor of the trust and third-party service providers have established risk management systems designed to reduce the risks associated with cybersecurity.
-However, there is no guarantee that such efforts will succeed, especially because the trust does not directly control the cybersecurity systems of issuers or third-party service providers.
+The trusts may be susceptible to potential risks through breaches in cybersecurity.
+A breach in cybersecurity refers to both intentional and unintentional events that may cause a trust to lose proprietary information, suffer data corruption or lose operational capacity.
+Such events could cause the sponsor of a trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
+Cybersecurity breaches may involve unauthorized access to digital information systems utilized by a trust through "hacking" or malicious software coding, but may also result from outside attacks such as denial-of-service attacks through efforts to make network services unavailable to intended users.
+In addition, cybersecurity breaches of a trust's third-party service providers, or issuers in which a trust invests, can also subject a trust to many of the same risks associated with direct cybersecurity breaches.
+The sponsor of a trust and third-party service providers have established risk management systems designed to reduce the risks associated with cybersecurity.
+However, there is no guarantee that such efforts will succeed, especially because the trusts do not directly control the cybersecurity systems of issuers or third-party service providers.

 Litigation and legislation risk.
-Your trust is also subject to litigation and legislation risk.
-From time to time, various legislative initiatives are proposed in the United States and abroad which may have a negative impact on certain issuers represented in your trust.
+The trusts are also subject to litigation and legislation risk.
+From time to time, various legislative initiatives are proposed in the United States and abroad which may have a negative impact on certain issuers represented in a trust.
 In addition, litigation regarding any of the issuers of the securities or of the sectors represented by these issuers may raise potential bankruptcy concerns and may negatively impact the share prices of these securities.
 We cannot predict what impact any pending or threatened litigation or any bankruptcy concerns will have on the prices of the securities.

 Operational and service provider risk.
-The trust is subject to risks arising from various operational factors and its service providers.
-Operational factors include, but not limited to, human error, processing and communication errors, errors of the trust's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
-Additionally, the trust may be subject to the risk that a service provider may not be willing or able to perform their duties as required or contemplated by their agreements with the trust.
-Although the trust seeks to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks.
+The trusts are subject to risks arising from various operational factors and their service providers.
+Operational factors include, but not limited to, human error, processing and communication errors, errors of a trust's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
+Additionally, the trusts may be subject to the risk that a service provider may not be willing or able to perform their duties as required or contemplated by their agreements with the trusts.
+Although the trusts seek to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks.